MeshTailor: Cutting Seams via Generative Mesh Traversal: Experimental Results

 \paragraph{Baselines.} We compare against representative methods spanning several widely used pipelines in production toolchains, optimization-based cutting, and learned parameterization: xatlas \cite{xatlas_github} (greedy charting with LSCM flattening), Blender Smart UV Project \cite{blender} (bottom-up chart clustering guided by local normals), OptCuts \cite{OptCuts} (joint cut-and-distortion optimization under global constraints), Nuvo \cite{Nuvo} (learned continuous UV field), and PartUV \cite{partuv} (part-aware UV pipeline with reduced chart counts).

 \paragraph{Quantitative results} Table~\ref{tab:main} summarizes results on TexVerse and GarmentCodeData.
-Across both datasets, our method achieves a favorable trade-off between \emph{distortion} and \emph{production usability}.
 While xatlas achieves the lowest distortion, it produces highly fragmented UV layouts with many small charts.
-Compared to Blender and xatlas, our method produces substantially fewer charts while significantly improving island regularity (compactness/convexity) and reducing seam jaggedness, at the cost of slightly higher but still competitive distortion.
-Compared to PartUV, our method yields more mesh-aligned and structurally coherent (longer chains, smoother boundaries), resulting in islands that are easier to edit in standard digital content creation (DCC) tools.
-Optimization-based baselines (OptCuts, Nuvo) can reduce chart counts, but they often incur significantly higher runtimes and may still generate seam boundaries that are not aligned with production seam conventions (e.g., overly irregular or difficult-to-edit boundaries).
+Compared to Blender and xatlas, our method produces substantially fewer charts while improving island regularity (compactness/convexity) and reducing seam jaggedness, at the cost of slightly higher but competitive distortion.
+Compared to PartUV, our method yields seam layouts that are more mesh-aligned and structurally coherent (smoother boundaries), resulting in islands that are easier to edit in DCC tools.
+Optimization-based baselines (OptCuts, Nuvo) can reduce chart counts, but may still generate seam boundaries that are not aligned with production seam conventions (e.g., overly irregular or difficult-to-edit boundaries).

 \paragraph{Qualitative comparison} Fig.~\ref{fig:garment_seam} and Fig.~\ref{fig:texverse_seam} compare predicted seam layouts and the corresponding UV area distortion heatmaps across methods.
-Blender and xatlas tend to introduce many small charts with jagged boundaries, which complicates texture painting and increases visible discontinuities; notably, xatlas achieves low overall distortion but at the cost of highly fragmented charts.
+Blender and xatlas tend to introduce many small charts with jagged boundaries, which complicates texture painting and increases visible discontinuities.
 PartUV reduces chart counts by leveraging part priors, yet its seam boundaries can remain irregular, limiting downstream editing.
 OptCuts produces extremely few charts with short seams, but the resulting islands can be less regular and its boundaries remain less clean than ours.
 Nuvo often yields less stable seam layouts with higher distortion and boundary irregularities.
 In contrast, our method produces mesh-aligned seam chains that form coherent long-range structures (including loop cuts), leading to cleaner, more regular UV islands with smoother, more editable boundaries while maintaining competitive distortion.